olinml2024/olinml2024.github.io/assignments/assignment03/assignment03.markdown

 [//]: <> 15 minutes estimate

 {% capture problem %}
 A quadratic form can be expressed in matrix-vector form as $\mlvec{x}^\top \mlmat{A} \mlvec{x}$.
 Written this way, it looks very mysterious, but in this exercise you'll build some intuition about what the expression represents.
 Further, it turns out that expressions like this show up in all sorts of places in machine learning.
-To get a better understanding of what a quadratic form \emph{is} (we'll see what it's good for later), watch this [Khan Academy video](https://www.khanacademy.org/math/multivariable-calculus/applications-of-multivariable-derivatives/quadratic-approximations/v/expressing-a-quadratic-form-with-a-matrix).
+To get a better understanding of what a quadratic form *is* (we'll see what it's good for later), watch this [Khan Academy video](https://www.khanacademy.org/math/multivariable-calculus/applications-of-multivariable-derivatives/quadratic-approximations/v/expressing-a-quadratic-form-with-a-matrix).

 After you've watched the Khan academy video, answer these questions.